What’s Unique About UVA IM

 UVA has one of the longest-running Primary Care tracks in the country, providing residents a balanced training experience with additional ambulatory time and didactics as well as dedicated mentorship while still receiving the inpatient training and broad elective exposure to pursue subspecialty training.
 The Global Health Leadership track provides our residents a tremendous opportunity to practice medicine throughout the world and to engage in teaching, research or policy activities around global health.
 The Clinical Investigator track provides one PGY2 resident each year a department-funded master’s degree in clinical investigation as well as longitudinal research time in order to prepare for an academic career involving clinical research.
 Newer tracks added in 2016, the Clinical Educator track and the Hospitalist track, provide even more avenues for residents to gain additional experience and mentorship to jumpstart their intended careers post-residency.

-UVA is set in the picturesque college town of Charlottesville, Virginia, in the foothills of the Blue Ridge Mountains.
+UVA is set in the picturesque college town of Charlottesville, Virginia, in the foothills of the Blue Ridge Mountains and Shenandoah National Park.
 Charlottesville is consistently listed as one of the top places to live in the country.
 Residents have the opportunity to grow in their practice of medicine in a setting that is convenient and allows for a variety of pursuits outside of the hospital.
 A healthy incorporation of work and life together is important to our residents and to the program.